Free Initial Assessment

 A person who passes away without making a will dies ‘intestate’.
 This means the court decides how their estate will be shared according to the rules of intestacy.
 The court may also appoint guardians for young children.
 The court’s decisions may not be what the person themselves would have wished.

 Under the rules of intestacy, the first £270,000 of an estate plus half of the remainder goes to a spouse or civil partner.
-If there are children, they receive the other half.
+If there are children involved, they receive the other half.
 If there are no children, then the spouse or civil partner inherits everything.

 Where a person is not married or in a civil partnership, there is no automatic right to inherit.
-Any children will inherit the estate instead.
-If somebody passes away with no immediate family, their estate is divided amongst the extended family.
+Any children will inherit the estate instead, but if somebody passes away with no immediate family, their estate is divided amongst the extended family.

 There are ways to reduce inheritance tax so that your beneficiaries receive more of your estate.
-Some assets fall outside of an estate and are not subject to inheritance tax.
-These include life insurance, pension plans and trusts.
+Some assets fall outside of an estate and are not subject to inheritance tax, including life insurance, pension plans and trusts.

 What is the role of an executor?